matt-cook/corpchaps.com/get-started/start-your-corporate-chaplaincy-business.md

 Start helping organizations in your area experience the gifts that corporate chaplains bring to individual employees and to businesses as a whole.

-Just click on the “Buy Now” button below to access the tools and strategies you need for success in this industry!
+Just click on the “BUY NOW” button below to access the tools and strategies you need for success in this industry!

 <a class="button" href="https://gumroad.com/l/dQFcn">
-      Buy now ($950.00)
+      BUY NOW ($950.00)
     </a>